hsp0285/unet-tf/README.md

 # unet-tf
-Unet networks implemented by tensorflow for Cell Edge Detecting.
+Unet networks implemented by tensorflow for **Cell Edge Detecting**.
 The dataset is from [ISBI Challenge](http://brainiac2.mit.edu/isbi_challenge/).
-There are only 30 images, so Data Augmentation has been done by tensorflow API.
+There are only 30 512*512 images, so Data Augmentation has been done by tensorflow API.